Learning Multi-agent Action Coordination via Electing First-move Agent: Experiment

 \subsection{Baselines}

-The baselines for evaluation are as follows.
-We consider the value-based methods including VDN and QMIX, the counterfactual policy gradient method COMA, the classical communication method CommNet and the graph-based method G2ANet for fully evaluating the superiority of our algorithm. \begin{itemize} \item VDN~\cite{sunehag2018vdn}: Value Decomposition Network (VDN) imposes the tructural constraints of the additivity in factorization, which represents $Q_{tot}$ as a sum of individual Q-values. \item QMIX~\cite{rashid2018qmix}: It is proposed to overcome the limitations that VDN has a strong assumption and ignores any extra state information available during training.
-QMIX enforces that $Q_{tot}$ is monotonic in the individual Q-values $Q^i$. \item COMA~\cite{foerster2018COMA}: It updates stochastic policies using the counterfactual gradients and deals with the issue of credit assignment. \item CommNet~\cite{sukhbaatar2016CommNet}: It uses the continuous communication through broadcasting a communication vector representing the average of neighbors’ hidden states. \item G2ANet~\cite{liu2020g2anet}: The two-stage attention network in G2ANet indicate whether there is an interaction between two agents and the importance of the interaction.
-The graph neural network aggregates the information of neighbors using the weights from the two-stage attention network.
+As the baselines, we consider the value-based methods including VDN~\cite{sunehag2018vdn}, QMIX~\cite{rashid2018qmix} and weighted QMIX~\cite{RashidFPW2020wqmix}, the counterfactual policy gradient method COMA~\cite{foerster2018COMA}, the classical communication method CommNet~\cite{sukhbaatar2016CommNet}, and the graph-based method G2ANet~\cite{liu2020g2anet}.
+VDN imposes the structural constraints of the additivity in factorization, while QMIX and weighted QMIX use the monotonicity constraint.
+COMA updates stochastic policies using the counterfactual gradients.
+CommNet uses continuous communication by broadcasting a vector.
+G2ANet uses a two-stage graph neural network to aggregate the information for synchronous decisions.
+These baselines are popular in MARL, but no asynchronous action coordination is considered.